TonyRamos1982/Threat-Hunt---Dead-In-The-Water/README.md

 🖥️ Environment

-You are investigating the Azuki Logistics corporate network.
-Four systems are in scope for this investigation.
+You are investigating the Azuki Logistics corporate network. <br>
+Four systems are in scope for this investigation. <br>
 ⚠️ [Azuki Logicitics Network](https://github.com/TonyRamos1982/MiscFiles/blob/main/azuki%20network%20templogy.png)

 📄 Evidence - A ransom note was discovered on all encrypted systems.